intelligent-machine-learning/dlrover/docs/design/dynamic-optimization.md

-# Dynamic Optimization of Distributed Training.
+# Dynamic Optimization of Distributed Training

 The design describes how to implement dynamic optimization of distributed training in an ElasticJob of DLRover.